The Push Pull, Hot And Cold Relationship

 Do not believe that you are needy, wrong or not worthy of a stable relationship.
 Real strength is the ability to maintain contact and intimacy.

 When you talk to them about it if they are continuously getting hostile, defensive and blaming external factors for their behavior than you have someone that is unable or unwilling to change.
-They are mostly using the relationship as an ego boost and may display strong traits of narcissism.
-I would recommend that you cut your loses and move on.
+It's likely that they are using the relationship as an ego boost and may display strong traits of narcissism.
+It may be best to cut your loses and move on.

 Robert Burney, Joy2MeU blog - http://joy2meu.com/codependent4.htm